brpandey/leetcode-notes/sys-design/hacking/34_distributed_message_queue.md

 ![](imgs/0095.jpg)

 Both designs use queues to allow for asynchronous messaging, but pub-sub broadcasts the message to multiple subscribers.
-In this design question, we'll build a distributed producer- consumer messaging system, but the same concepts can be extended to the pub sub system design.
+In this design, we'll use a distributed producer- consumer messaging system, but the same concepts can be extended to the pub sub system design.

 ### 1. Clarify the problem and scope the use cases